 Can an employer ask a prospective employee to fill in a medical questionnaire?

-Information about an individual's health falls into the special categories of personal data under the GDPR.
+Information about an individual's health falls into the special categories of personal data under the UK GDPR.
 An employer can process special category data where this is necessary for the purposes of performing or exercising employment law obligations or rights, such as in relation to health and safety.
-The employer must have in place a policy document that explains how it will comply with the principles of the GDPR in relation to the special category personal data and that sets out its policies on retention and erasure of the data.
+The employer must have in place a policy document that explains how it will comply with the principles of the UK GDPR in relation to the special category personal data and that sets out its policies on retention and erasure of the data.